St Michael Paternoster Royal: History

 Other worthies buried in the pre-Fire church were William Oldhall (d.
 1459) Speaker of the House of Commons, the Lord Mayors John Yonge (d.
 1466) and William Bayley (d.
 1524), Peter Blundell (d.
 1601) founder of Blundell's School, (mentioned in Blackmore's novel Lorna Doone) and the Cavalier poet John Cleveland (d.
 1658).

 After the church's destruction in the Fire, the parish was united with that of St Martin Vintry, also destroyed but not rebuilt.
 Construction of a new church began in 1685 (one of the last of the 51 churches to be rebuilt) and stopped in 1688 owing to the financial uncertainty associated with the Glorious Revolution.
 Building began again the next year, supervised and built by Wren's master mason Edward Strong the Elder.
 It was finished in 1694.
 Its steeple was built between 1713 and 1717.
 The cost of the rebuilding totalled £8,937.

 A monument to another Lord Mayor, Sir Samuel Pennant, sculpted by Michael Rysbrack, survives from 1750.
 Pennant died from jail fever caught from prisoners in the court dock.

 St Michael's underwent a number of renovations in the 19th century, by James Elmes in 1820, William Butterfield in 1866 and Ewan Christian in 1894.
 Their work was lost on 23 July 1944 when the church was hit by a V1 flying bomb, leaving only its walls and tower.

 Services continued in the remaining shell until 1955.
 A proposal by the diocese to demolish the walls and preserve the tower only was successfully opposed by the City of London Corporation, and the church restored by Elidir Davies between 1966 and 1968.
 It is the latest City church to be restored.

 St Michael's was reopened by the Duke of Edinburgh on 19 December 1968 as the Headquarters of the Mission to Seamen (now Mission to Seafarers), an Anglican organisation which supports chaplains in ports around the world.
 It is also supported by City Livery Companies.

 St Michael Paternoster Royal is a chapel within the jurisdiction of the Bishop of London and since 2018 the office of the Bishop of London has been based there.

+In 2024, it was put up for sale and was described in the marketing material as a “former Wren church” and "Benefits from three floors of open plan offices."